 Just as you can never go wrong with a little black dress, you’ll never feel out of place in a pair of classic white sneakers.
 You can wear them with dresses, jeans, suits or even your wedding dress and strut with the confidence that you look as good as your feet feel.

 Of course, there are hundreds—if not thousands—of different sneaker brands to choose from and after just a few minutes of research, you might find that they all start to blend into one generic white shoe (but seriously, what was the difference between those two again?).
-To make your life easier, we rounded up the ten absolute best white sneakers on the internet, plus three runners-up to keep on your radar.
+To make your life easier, we rounded up the ten absolute best white sneakers on the internet, plus four runners-up to keep on your radar.
 So no matter which one you pick, you’ll know you’re getting a great shoe.

 1. ADIDAS STAN SMITH

 In a quick poll of the PureWow offices, Adidas very clearly stood out as the preferred sneaker brand, with the most popular style being the classic Stan Smith.
 They’re durable and fairly easy to clean (pro tip: use a Magic Eraser for any tough scuff marks), plus the removable insole means you can insert your own more supportive orthotics, should you need them.

 These lace-up kicks are one of the absolute best eco-friendly options out there.
 The shoes are entirely vegan with the upper made from fair-trade cotton canvas, and the soles from rubber tapped from trees using a method that ultimately leaves the trees unharmed.
 They're not just animal-friendly, they're also sustainably made and 100 percent carbon neutral.
 What more excuse could you possibly need to snap up a new pair of feel-good, do-good kicks?